onetwotrip/elastalert-docker/README.md

 Simple docker image for running elastalert in docker.
+With slack alerter override module.
 Tested in k8s.